simonesilvestroni/m2m-website/_posts/2022-06-22-sound-particles-explorer.md

   - 'music production'
   - 'sound particles'
   - 'sound manager'
-description: 'Explorer is an audio application for managing sounds.
+description: 'Explorer is a free audio application for managing sounds.
 Working with mono, stereo and surround files, it can find, organize, edit and integrate sound in a DAW.'
-excerpt: 'Explorer is an audio application which allows to manage sounds.
-Working with mono, stereo and surround files, it’s an amazing tool to find, organize, edit and integrate audio within a DAW.
-All of this for free.'
 syndication: true
 syndicate:
   - name: Mastodon
     url: https://indieweb.social/@m2m/108521965165452360
 ---
-After downloading Explorer just over a month ago, I've finally started using it.
-An amazing revelation: it's currently the best sound manager I've ever used — especially at this price point.
+After downloading the free Explorer application just over a month ago, I've finally started using it.
+It's currently the best sound manager I've ever used — especially at this price point.
 It's intuitive, powerful, elastic and shows all the info I might need from a sound manager.
 Here's a quick look at its features.

 ## Interface